hherb/localknowledge/manual/literature_searcher.md

 - `DocumentSearchManager` from `localknowledge.db.document_search` for semantic search
 - `DocumentDatabaseManager` from `localknowledge.db.document` for database operations
-- `ollama` for generating document evaluations using LLMs

-The semantic search is performed using embeddings, and the document evaluation is performed using a prompt-based approach with an LLM.
+The semantic search is performed using embeddings to find documents that are semantically similar to the research question.